 I realize how every moment, every day of my life makes me subject to stress.

 So yes, sometimes it has positive effects.
 Being a perfectionist by nature, it often allows me to get good results, fast.
 It allows me to learn quickly.
 It allows me to give 200% of myself in most of the projects that I undertake.
 When they show up, it can even allow me to handle unmanageable situations so yes, in some ways it has advantages.

 The price is much bigger than you would expect.

 It is obvious that I will not go into too personal details here, but what I can say from my experience is that one must be attentive to oneself and one's organism.

 I have, on too many occasions, received vain messages of prevention from my body.
-Messages that I heard, but systematically refused to listen.
+Messages that I heard, but systematically refused to listen to.
 As if every day I drank water from a well that I considered bottomless.

 And then one day, I had a burnout (But that's another story for another day).

 I take the time to talk about it here, not out of narcissism, but because I am convinced that many other people - if not all - are in the same situation as me.
 And, the best way to avoid the consequences is to know the symptoms.